drmarcogir/drmarcogir/README.md

 ## Background
-Quantitative ecologist working at the inferface between data science and earth observation.
+I am a quantitative ecologist working at the inferface between data science and earth observation.

 <!--
 **drmarcogir/drmarcogir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.